Walking with sightseeing in Japan

 Ascent/ Descent: 270m

 Our luggage is sent ahead as we’ll travel by train to Nara, Japan’s first permanent capital.
-It’s home to wow-worthy UNESCO World Heritage temples and shrines, including Todai-ji Temple, which we’ll visit after winding our way along the shops, stopping to see mochi being made the traditional way.
+It’s home to wow worthy UNESCO World Heritage temples and shrines, including Todai-ji Temple, which we’ll visit after winding our way along the shops, stopping to see mochi being made the traditional way (for 7th April and 21st April 2026, we will visit a traditional wagashi shop instead).
 Spend time in Nara Park, too, where tame deer wander freely.

 Hotel Nikko Nara offers 330 guest rooms with bright and relaxing interiors.
 Guest rooms offer both air-conditioning and heating facilities.
 Each room is equipped with a fridge, an electric kettle, free WiFi and a flat-screen TV with satellite channels.
 Tōdai-ji temple and the Nara Park can be reached within a 30-minute walk from the hotel.
 A public bath, gym, spa and massage facilities are available for guests, and bicycle rental is available.
 The property offers Japanese-style breakfast featuring local specialities.